-Currently, information on the interactors of any protein in C. elegans is curated at WormBase (5) and the Alliance of Genome Resources (48) websites.
-We selected the poly-UG polymerase RDE-3, which catalyzes the production of a key intermediate of RNA silencing called poly-UG RNAs (45,49,50), as a case study to examine the value added by analysis using AlphaFold, if any.
-The websites list 5 physical interactors of RDE-3 identified through experiments reported in multiple publications (MUT-7(51), MUT-16(52), PIK-1(53), PRG-1(54), and RDE-8(55)).
-Including these putative direct interactors, we tested the interaction of 22 regulators of RNA silencing and found significant interactions with 12 proteins using AF 2 (Fig. 6A; Movies S61 to S72).
-Subsets of proteins appear to constrain different sets of residues on RDE-3 (Fig. 6B), suggesting different consequences on RDE-3 activity upon interaction for different groups of proteins.
-Taken together with the previously discovered interactions, a total of 19 interactors are predicted for RDE-3 by AF 2 (Fig. 6C).
-Of these, only 6 interactors were also identified by AF 3 when searched using 5 different random seeds (Fig. 6C).
-Of these 6, only three identified the same interaction interface (RNH-1.3, PIRE-2, and PIRE-6).
-Of the previously known and experimentally supported physical interactors, three were identified by AF 2 but not by AF 3 (MUT-16, PIK-1, and RDE-8).
-Two others (MUT-7 and PRG-1) could not be identified by AF 2 even after five different runs (i.e., among 125 models), suggesting that these are either indirect interactors or require additional multimerization for complex formation.
+direct interactors, we tested the interaction of 22 regulators of RNA silencing and found significant interactions with 12 proteins using AF 2 (Figure 6A; Supplementary Movies S61-S72).
+Subsets of proteins appear to constrain different sets of residues on RDE-3 (Figure 6B), suggesting different consequences on RDE-3 activity upon interaction for different groups of proteins.
+Taken together with the previously discovered interactions, a total of 19 interactors are predicted for RDE-3 by AF 2 (Figure 6C).
+Of these, only six interactors were also identified by AF 3 when searched using five different random seeds (Figure 6C).
+Of these six, only three identified the same interaction interface (RNH-1.3, PIRE-2 and PIRE-6).
+Of the previously known and experimentally supported physical interactors, three were identified by AF 2 but not by AF 3 (MUT-16, PIK-1 and RDE-8).
+Two others (MUT-7 and PRG-1) could not be identified by AF 2 even after five different runs (i.e among 125 models), suggesting that these are either indirect interactors or require additional multimerization for complex formation.
 The extensive regulation of RDE-3 suggested by these predicted interactions is consistent with recent experimental results that have revealed differences in the patterns of poly-UG RNAs detected when a germline (45) or somatic gene (20) is targeted by dsRNA, and the diversity of poly-UG patterns associated with different forms of heritable RNA silencing (56).

-Predictions after an immunoprecipitation could identify direct links to other processes.
+Predictions after an immunoprecipitation could identify direct links to other processes

 Interactions identified using immunoprecipitation followed by mass spectrometry are likely to be strong interactions with abundant proteins but can be direct or indirect.
-Immunoprecipitation experiments can also result in large lists of putative interacting proteins (e.g., 365 for CSR-1 in one study (54)), which can make it challenging to prioritize the interactors for further study.
+Immunoprecipitation experiments can also result in large lists of putative interacting proteins [e.g. 365 for CSR-1 in one study (54)], which can make it challenging to prioritize the interactors for further study.
 Examining candidate interactors using AlphaFold is potentially a way to distinguish direct interactors from indirect interactors or spurious co-precipitates.

 To test this possibility, we chose a relatively selective immunoprecipitation experiment that identified 12 putative interactors of the Z-granule surface protein PID-2 (36).
-Of this dozen, 11 were ~1000 aa or smaller and therefore amenable to testing using AF 2 with reasonable computational resources.
-Five were identified as significant interactors with the following ranking scores: PID-5 - 0.63, PID-4 - 0.63, KIN-19 - 0.74, PAR-5 - 0.74, and T07C4.3 - 0.53 (Fig. S5A;

-Movies S73 to S77).
-Even considering only the 4 proteins that satisfy the more stringent criterion of >0.6 ranking score, this analysis provides useful information.
-First, it identifies PID-3 and PID-4 as direct interactors in agreement with further experimental evidence provided in the study (36) and predicts the sets of residues constrained by the interactions (Fig. S5B), which can be tested using additional experiments.
+Of this dozen, 11 were ~ 1000 aa or smaller and therefore amenable to testing using AF 2 with reasonable computational resources.
+Five were identified as significant interactors with the following ranking scores: PID-5 - 0.63, PID-4 -0.63, KIN-19 - 0.74, PAR-5 - 0.74 and T07C4.3 - 0.53 (Supplementary Figure S5A; Supplementary Movies S73-S77).
+Even considering only the four proteins that satisfy the more stringent criterion of >0.6 ranking score, this analysis provides useful information.
+First, it identifies PID-3 and PID-4 as direct interactors in agreement with further experimental evidence provided in the study (36) and predicts the sets of residues constrained by the interactions (Supplementary Figure S5B), which can be tested using additional experiments.
 Second, it suggests that KIN-19 and PAR-5 are additional direct interactors.
 KIN-19 is an ortholog of Casein kinase and was recently shown to phosphorylate the Argonaute ALG-1 (57).
 The predicted interaction with PID-2 suggests a wider role for this kinase in the regulation of RNA silencing, potentially through the phosphorylation of PID-2 or other substrates localized near Z granules.
 PAR-5 is a 14-3-3 protein required for the proper partitioning of cytoplasmic components in the early embryo (58).
-Furthermore, PAR-5 does not show a significant interaction with 19 other tested regulators of RNA silencing after one AF 2 run (Fig. 7A), is frequently identified as interacting with PID-2 by AF 2 (Fig. 7B), and has an extensive interaction interface (Fig. 7C) that constrains the C-terminal 17 amino acids of PID-2 (Fig. 7D).
-Underscoring the high confidence in this interaction, the same interaction is also predicted by AF 3 (Fig. 7E and Movie S78) and the RGF S{450} ECP sequence within the interaction domain is close to a consensus (RxxpSxP) for binding 14-3-3 domains (59) with S450 phosphorylated by an atypical Protein Kinase C (60).
-Nevertheless, determining if, when, and where any predicted interactions occur in vivo will require many future experiments.
+Furthermore, PAR-5 does not show a significant interaction with 19 other tested regulators of RNA silencing after one AF 2 run (Figure 7A), is frequently identified as interacting with PID-2